nemild/cli_for_full_stack/README.md

 ```

 #### less: Print a file with pagination
-used to print files with pagination, can use standard keyboard shortcuts like page up and down, plus some vim commands like search
+used to print files with pagination, can use standard keyboard shortcuts like page up and down, plus some vim commands like search. q to quit, arrow keys to move up and down

 ```bash
 less filename.txt # print file with pagination